FardinHaque70/Preview-Forge/README.md

 ## Notes

-- This is an editor-only package.
-- The preview integration uses a scoped Harmony patcher designed to coexist with other editor tools like Odin Inspector.
+- The preview integration uses a scoped Harmony patcher designed to coexist with other editor tools like Odin Inspector but if you encounter any issue please report.

 ## Known Limitations